 Adolf Hitler expressly forbade this pre-emptive undertaking, and the Germans were then compelled to make this retreat under altogether more adverse circumstances in the the face of the Soviet 'Leningrad-Novgorod Strategic Offensive Operation'.

-During the two years following the Soviet ‘Moscow Strategic Offensive Operation’ (5 December 1941/7 January 1942), Generalfeldmarschall Wilhelm Ritter von Leeb’s (from 16 January 1942 Generalfeldmarschall Georg von Küchler’s) Heeresgruppe ‘Nord’ had by comparison with the other German army groups occupied an almost stationary front.
+During the two years following the Soviet 'Moscow Strategic Offensive Operation' (5 December 1941/7 January 1942), Generalfeldmarschall Wilhelm Ritter von Leeb’s (from 16 January 1942 Generalfeldmarschall Georg von Küchler’s) Heeresgruppe 'Nord' had by comparison with the other German army groups occupied an almost stationary front.
 On its right Generalfeldmarschall Ernst Busch’s (from 30 October 1943 General Christian Hansen’s) 16th Army had yielded some ground but had kept the right flank of its line anchored firmly on Lake Ilmen in the north.
 To the south of this lake two old Russian towns, Staraya Russa in the north and Kholm in the centre, had remained directly in front of the army since the summer of 1941.
 Even the Soviet breakthrough at Nevel, still farther to the south, during October 1943 was of greater significance as a portent of a possible drive to outflank the army group in the south than for the loss of ground it involved.
 On the left von Küchler’s (from 16 January 1942 Generaloberst Georg Lindemann’s) 18th Army had fought three battles in the area to the south of Lake Ladoga to maintain the siege of Leningrad, and had held the Soviets to a token gain of just a few miles along the southern shore of Lake Ladoga.
 From the Volkhov river to the Gulf of Finland the front was reminiscent of that which had characterised that of World War I inasmuch as it was a patchwork of trenches and shell holes, the result of combat over a period of 30 months in which each side’s the gains and losses were measurable in yards rather than miles.
 Sited along the south coast of the Gulf of Finland to the west of Leningrad, the German heavy siege artillery transferred north from Crimea in the summer of 1942 after the capture of Sevastopol could still bring under fire all of Leningrad except the north-eastern suburbs.